yuuire/guide/docs/privacy-settings/social/reddit.md

 # Reddit Settings

-Click on your profile picture and then click on 'Settings'.
+Click on your profile picture and then click on `Settings`.

 ## Account